 44-46 mm can be worn by those with wrists at 7 inches and above.

-The watch band width is typically half the size of the size of the watch diameter.
+The watch band's width is typically half the size of the size of the watch diameter.

 This means that a 40 mm watch will have a strap size of 20 mm.

-In the past, when mechanical watches were popular, the thinner watch typically showed a form of higher quality.
-With the rise of quartz watches, this is no longer the case.
+In the past, when mechanical watches were popular, the thinner watch signified higher quality.
+However, after the rise of quartz watches, this is no longer the case.

-The general rule is the thickness of the watch gets larger with the diameter of the watch.
+The general rule is the thickness of the watch increases with its diameter.

-The thickness of the case will typically be properly proportioned with your wrist when you determine which watch case diameter you want to go with.
+The thickness of the case will typically be proportioned appropriately with your wrist when you determine which watch case diameter you want to go with.